 Does building a roller coaster, digging for dinosaur fossils, climbing a giant treehouse or stepping back into pioneer times sound like fun?
 If so, take a break from the beaches and theme parks and visit one of Central Florida’s children’s museums.

 While adult museums have a kid-unfriendly “do not touch” policy, children’s museums are packed full of hands-on exhibits and interactive adventures that encourage kids to move, pretend, create and learn.
-A visit to a kid’s museum is a great way to sneak some science and history into your vacation, unwind after a weekend of rides and lines, or wait out the rain.

 The Charles and Linda Williams Children's Museum, Daytona Beach